AXiom Power Amp Emulator PAE-1

 • A TUBE control that mimics the dynamic compression and headroom characteristics of different power tubes.
 You can dial from the stiffness and immediacy of ultra-linear configuration to the compression and bloom of EL84s.

-• A PI GAIN control that adjusts phase inverter gain from 1 (like an under-powered single-ended amp) to 100 (a 12AX7/ECC83 long-tailed pair)
+• A PI GAIN control that adjusts phase inverter gain from 1 (like an under-powered single-ended amp) to 100 (a maxed out 12AX7/ECC83 long-tailed pair)

 • A RECTIFIER control that mimics the power supply sag from completely stiff, through solid-state diode rectifiers, to the full-on sag of a 5Y3 tube rectifier.